iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 In the Actuators tab, in the Actuator Outputs section, select the UAVCAN tab.
 This view allows you to configure important DroneCAN parameters on the flight controller, including enabling
 DroneCAN and configuring the bitrate.
 The previous sections have already covered that part of the setup process, so there should be no need to change those.

 The important settings to change here are the functions assigned to the ESCs.
-This view shows a list of ESCs, with a function, a minimum, and maximum shown for each.
+This view shows a list of ESCs with a function, a minimum, and maximum shown for each.
 This determines which :ref:`ESC index <dronecan_px4_tutorial_esc_index>` corresponds to which motor on the airframe.
 Note that the ESC indices start from 0, while the ESC and motor numbers listed in QGroundControl start from 1.
 So ESC 1 in QGroundControl corresponds to the module with an ESC index of 0.
 In the ESC list on the actuators tab, you must set the function corresponding to each ESC index to the appropriate motor.